geggleto/slim-package-manager/README.md

 # Slim Package Manager

+The goal of the package manager is to provide an API for including Inter-Operable Slim modules.

-This document will outline how to structure your module.
+This document will outline how to structure your module and how to include modules

 # Workflow